tpitkanen/numba_mcerd/README.md

 ## Config

 The program's behavior can be configured in `numba_mcerd/config.py`.
-Changing the `PROJECT_ROOT` absolute path is required.

 ## Random number generation